What are “normal feet”?

 NEUTRAL: If you are a neutral, it means your arches are fine and you move properly through your stride.

-Pronators and supinator have problems with the way their joints move, and this will impact their knees and lower back over time, as well ass muscles, tendons, ligaments, and the fascia which holds everything together will get pulled in the wrong direction.
+Pronators and supinator have problems with the way their joints move.
+This will impact their knees and lower back over time, as well as muscles, tendons, ligaments, and the fascia which holds everything together will get pulled in the wrong direction.

 Being a supinator or a pronator means your knees rotate inwards or outwards, and will not be able to move with correct ‘arthrokinematics.
 If your knees no longer move properly, it will probably mean your hip joints are also moving improperly.
 In turn, if your hip joints are not properly moving, your ability to absorb impact from walking and running is severely reduced which puts extra strain on the feet, knees and back.